Can Yoga Really Help You Periods?

 If this is you, I really want to let you know that this is ok and breath work may be a great alternative for you.
 When you are focussed on your breath, you often get many of the same benefits as meditation, but it is easier for some people because they are focussing on their breath.

 You can also use your breath in many ways; to relax and calm yourself, to prepare for bed and rest, and also to make yourself alert and aware.

 Breath work is highly effective in my experience and it is something I am using more and more in my practice both for myself and for clients.
 Sometimes I use pranayama exercises and sometimes I use the exercises I have gained from my many years as a trumpet player and singer in my previous life as a musician.

 Breath work can help with resetting your circadian rhythm and improving your sleep, concentration and reduce your feelings of stress and help with emotional releases.

 My Qualifications In This Area

-Yoga was something I practiced with my Indian neighbours when I was a child, however, I am a Registered Yoga Teacher who has completed 500 hours of training and done a women’s health yoga teacher post graduate training and Gravity Yoga teacher training.
+Yoga was something I practiced with my Indian neighbours when I was a child, however, I am a Registered Yoga Teacher who has completed 500 hours of training and done a women’s health yoga teacher post graduate training, 250 hours of Yin Yoga training, 50 hours of Yoga Nidra specialty training and Gravity Yoga teacher training.